Château de Menthon-Saint-Bernard: Tourism

 The castle has 105 rooms on four levels and spreads over several hundred square metres.
 Visitors can admire beautifully furnished rooms, in particular the Countess's Bedroom, 13th century kitchens and the great hall, admirably decorated with pictures and antique furniture dated between the 16th and 19th centuries, Louis XIII and Louis XIV furniture, a Gobelins tapestry from 1730 and others from Aubusson.

-The library contains more than 12,000 works from before 1800, including incunabulum and ancient manuscripts written on parchment, sheepskin or goatskin, with painted illuminations from monks of the Middle Ages.
+The library contains more than 12,000 works from before 1800, including incunabula and ancient manuscripts written on parchment, sheepskin or goatskin, with painted illuminations from monks of the Middle Ages.
 The bulk of the books date from the 16th, 17th and 18th centuries.

 The castle is open from May to September.
 In summer, the visit is augmented by a troop of actors who relive the past of the castle.
 Each year there are some 40,000 visitors.

 In 2008, for the anniversary of the birth of Bernard of Menthon, special commemorations were organized.